 The standalone constraint can be extended to meet the specific requirements for the intended interaction.

 The The RDF Data Cube Vocabulary is probably the oldest vocabulary in the domain of RDF for representing cubes.
 The authors of this document used RDF Data Cubes extensively in the past and ran into multiple issues with it.

 The authors of this specification are grateful for the work done by the original authors of the RDF Data Cube Vocabulary specification.
 This work would not have been possible without it and some parts look pretty much like the RDF Data Cube Vocabulary.

 It was considered to either clarify or update the RDF Data Cube Vocabulary specification.
 For the sake of simplicity, it was decided to start from scratch.

 There are at least two efforts that extend the RDF Data Cube Vocabulary to address some of its limitations:

-Both efforts could likely be solved/addressed within the RDF Cube Schema approach, this needs to be validated by interested parties.
+Both efforts could likely be solved/addressed within the Cube Schema approach, this needs to be validated by interested parties.

 The Semantic Sensor Network Ontology defines a simplified model for describing observations from a sensor in RDF.